Novivy/wow-hc-addon/README.md

 ## Future versions:
+- Prevent/disable auto-run when you are on a flypath
 - /world join after a few seconds to prevent replacing general
 - settings checkbox to allow /creature say to only display death announcements
 - settings checkbox block trades